pierre-rouleau/pel/README.rst

 files available on Github and Gitlab.
 PEL provides access to a growing number of these packages as described in the next section.

-One of PEL's goals is to enhance the cohesion and the integration of these packages to provide a more pleasant and customizable user experience.
-PEL implements various convenience commands, easy-to-remember key bindings and glue control code to enhance several minor and major modes, allowing behaviour selection through customization and PEL use-option variables.
+One of PEL's goals is to enhance the cohesion and the integration of the packages it supports and keep everything easily customizable.

-Some of the improvements created for PEL are fed back to the original project(s) but it's available inside PEL if the code has not yet been merged in the original project.

-PEL also implements various template-driven text insertion for various programming and markup languages.
+PEL also implements template-driven text insertion for a set of programming and markup languages.

-As PEL evolves the goal is to support for programming languages will increase and each fully supported programming language will come with a topic-oriented help PDF, enhanced electric key behaviours, enhanced navigation integrating various packages, etc...
+As PEL evolves the goal is to support for programming languages will increase and each fully supported programming language will come with a topic-oriented help PDF, enhanced electric key behaviours, enhanced navigation integrating packages, etc...

 ➣ Automatic Download, Installation and Setup of External Packages